Who Is Nivon?

-Nivon Wellness Center, LLC, was started by husband and wife, Nicole and Von-Shan Billingsley (Hence the name Ni-Von).
-The couple found recovery years ago and is excited to give back to the community by helping individuals and families find hope and joy as they have since finding a new way to live.
+Nivon Wellness Center, LLC, was started by Nicole and Von-Shan Billingsley (Hence the name Ni-Von).
+They found recovery years ago and is excited to give back to the community by helping individuals and families find hope and joy as they have since finding a new way to live.

 CEO/ Treatment Director/ Psychotherapist

 Nicole Billingsley is CEO and treatment director.
 Nicole has experience working with adolescents and adults and has a range of clinical skills.
 She is a Doctor of Behavioral Health, is licensed by the State of Minnesota as an alcohol and drug counselor, and an independent clinical social worker.
 She is also a Certified Clinical Trauma Professional.
 Nicole is trained in EMDR (Eye Movement Desensitization and Reprocessing), which is an evidence based therapeutic intervention to help clients recover from the effects of trauma and other issues.
 She is passionate about helping clients heal from the effects of trauma as well as mental health and substance use disorders.